 U.S. cyclist suffers fatal fall near Indian beauty spot

 New Delhi — Police in India say an American cyclist died in a "clear cut" accident in a mountainous area of the southern city of Hyderabad on Sunday.
-Paul Robert, 42, who was known by friends as Little John, was a cycling enthusiast who'd lived in Hyderabad with his wife and two children for almost two years.
+Paul Littlejohn, 37, was a cycling enthusiast who had lived in Hyderabad with his wife and two children for almost two years.

-His wife Eerica Angelina works for an American financial services company in the city, one of the biggest technology hubs in India.
-Robert was a mechanical engineer but didn't work in India.
+His wife Erica Angelina Littlejohn works for an American financial services company in the city, one of the biggest technology hubs in India.
+Paul Littlejohn was a mechanical engineer but didn't work in India.

-Early on Sunday morning Robert left for his usual bike ride around the hills bordering Gandipet Lake, a popular beauty spot away from the bustle of central Hyderabad.
+Early on Sunday morning, Littlejohn left for his usual bike ride around the hills bordering Gandipet Lake, a popular beauty spot away from the bustle of central Hyderabad.
 He usually went out for the ride with a friend, but on Sunday he went alone.

 When he failed to return home after a couple of hours and wasn't taking phone calls, his wife called the police.
 They found his body in the hills around Gandipet Lake using cell phone location data at approximately 6 p.m., about 12 hours after he left for his ride.

-Note: Editor's note: This story has been updated to correct the name and age of Paul Littlejohn, which had been incorrectly reported by local police.